History of the Ottawa Senators (since 1992): The "Bring back the Senators" campaign

-On December 6, 1990, NHL President John Ziegler announced that the Terrace group was approved to purchase one of the two franchises (the other being the Tampa Bay Lightning) to start play in the 1992–93 season.
+On December 6, 1990, John Ziegler, who was the NHL President, announced that the Terrace group was approved to purchase one of the two franchises (the other being the Tampa Bay Lightning) to start play in the 1992–93 season.

 The Palladium project

 Since the location for the new arena was on land designated for agriculture, the arena and development needed approval by the Government of Ontario.
 The then-new Ontario New Democratic Party government of Bob Rae was openly hostile to the conversion of farmland and refused to offer any assistance to the project.
 As the rezoning hearings dragged on, Firestone was offered to relocate to Anaheim, which had an arena, but no team.
 Firestone turned it down, claiming, "I didn't bring back the Ottawa Senators to play in Anaheim."

 Eventually, the rezoning was approved with conditions.
 The Palladium's size was reduced to 18,500, and Terrace had to pay for a necessary highway interchange.
 Terrace had to suspend its plans for the rest of the "West Terrace" development, which limited the site's value.
 Only the lands to the south of the 417 were allowed to be developed, and the lands on the north side of the 417 were to remain farmland.
 According to Firestone, Terrace's investment lost in value to secure the zoning.
 Eventually, the strain to complete the payment on the franchise to the NHL and to build the arena led to Firestone's resignation on August 17, 1993, after Terrace missed mortgage and development payments, and the team turned to Rod Bryden, who would lead the franchise until the bankruptcy in 2003.